listinvest/GoLancer/README.md

 `-kill` : Starts the encryption process, crawls user directories and encrypts (and deletes) all files

 `-d` : Starts the decryption process.
-The private key must be in the same directory as the GoLancer binary.
+The decrypted AES key must be in the same directory as the GoLancer binary.
 Will decrypt files, then remove the encrypted files.

-`-a` : Decrypts AES key using RSA public key.
+`-a` : Decrypts AES key using RSA private key.

 <h3>Operation</h3>